 - Lesser omentum.

-N.B.
-The caudate lobe is regarded as a different unique section by many authorities because it’s emptied by both left and right hepatic ducts and provided by both left and right branches of the hepatic artery and portal vein.
+The caudate lobe is regarded as a different unique section by many authorities because it’s emptied by both left and right hepatic ducts and supplied by both left and right branches of the hepatic artery and portal vein.

 - When followed on the right side, the layers are constant with the right triangular ligament.